Search

 It's a good idea to review your plan at the end of each year to make sure you're taking full advantage of the tax benefits retirement plans offer without crossing any limits.
 For experienced guidance on retirement planning, consider connecting with a Thrivent financial advisor.
 They'll factor in your particular situation and unique needs and goals to create a retirement plan that works for you.

-*Employers may make uniform additional contributions for each SIMPLE plan employee to the lesser of up to 10% of compensation or $5,000 (inflation-adjusted).
+*Employers may make uniform additional contributions for each SIMPLE plan employee to the lesser of up to 10% of compensation or $5,000 (inflation adjusted).

 Thrivent and its financial advisors and professionals do not provide legal, accounting or tax advice.
 Consult your attorney or tax professional.

 Investing involves risk, including the possible loss of principal.
-The product prospectus, portfolios' prospectuses and summary prospectuses contain more complete information on investment objectives, risks, charges and expenses along with other information, which investors should read carefully and consider before investing.
-Available at thrivent.com.
+The prospectus and summary prospectuses contain information on investment objectives, risks, charges and expenses, which investors should carefully read and consider before investing.
+Available at Thrivent.com.

 4.7.147